 Other quests of interest that provide good rewards are The Battle of Darrowshire and Order must be Restored.
 You can knock out both back to back with a group of 15-20 folks.
 Tons of people have these but haven’t gotten around to doing them.
 Look for a group in IF for both and you’ll get it soon enough.
 Tip: In order to complete Darrowshire you have to leave the raid group after all the killing is done.
 See Thottbot for details.

-The advancement from lvl 50 to lvl 60 is pretty quick, Id say, with all the quests and content available and all the undead that allow you to use Exorcism and Holy Wrath.
+The advancement from level 50 to level 60 is pretty quick, Id say, with all the quests and content available and all the undead that allow you to use Exorcism and Holy Wrath.
 This turns into a Grind guide at later levels from 57-60 mostly.

 Now for the biggest consideration of all.
 In this range, you will find it hard to deny the fact that your relative damage is now below that of other classes.
 You still have enough to get the job done but the easy superiority you once enjoyed simply isn’t there anymore.
-Your damage dealing abilities quit advancing a while ago and the other classes and mobs continued to advance.
+Your damage-dealing abilities quit advancing a while ago and the other classes and mobs continued to advance.
 When you run into Horde its not the all but guaranteed victory it was 10ish levels ago.
 Even Engineering does not work as well as it did.
-A level 60 Dragon is less effective against a lvl 60 player than it was against a lvl 45 player .
+A level 60 Dragon is less effective against a level 60 player than it was against a level 45 player.

-Finally, in this range you might consider a talent respec.
-Everything will depend on how you want play your Paladin.
+Finally, in this range, you might consider a talent respec.
+Everything will depend on how you want to play your Paladin.
 PvP oriented?
 Configured for raid instances?
 Other?
 You decide.

-At lvl 60 groups will expect you to use your group support capabilities very fully.
-You will be expected to have a mana pool of around 4,000+.
-You will be asked to heal and cleanse because you can.
+At level 60 groups will expect you to use your group support capabilities very fully.
+You will be expected to have a mana pool of around 4,000+ and will be asked to heal and cleanse because you can.
 You will not be welcome as a tank, Warriors have always been better than you at that.
-You can still focus on the Retribution tree and have enough in Holy to be an effective Pally.
+Though you can still focus on the Retribution tree and have enough in Holy to be an effective Pally.
 However, you need to acquire a bunch of Intelligence heavy gear.
 You should really keep multiple sets of gear so you can change your focus by way of gear.